michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw4.md

 1. A brief discussion of any choices you made about hyperparameters in training
 1. *(Optionally, for extra credit)* A description of changes you made or different pretrained models you tried and what accuracy you obtained on the dev set.
 1 point of extra credit will be given if any changes result in an improved accuracy on the dev set.
 1. Accuracy of the fine-tuned models on the test set for both English and Norwegian
+1. POS tags predicted for the words of a sentence of your choice in both English and Norwegian
 4. A link to your copied and filled out Colab notebook

 ## Submission